 According to the information available on the website of the Bar Association, there are about 1,300 barristers practising in Hong Kong.
-Out of these, there are 100 Senior Counsel (called "Queen's Counsel" before 1 July 1997).
-Senior Counsel are appointed by the Chief Justice as a recognition of the relevant barristers, ability and standing in the profession.
-In addition, Queen's Counsel (and more rarely, Junior Counsel) are admitted from time to time on an ad hoc basis for the purpose of
+Out of these, there are 99 Senior Counsel (called "Queen's

 53 The role of the Law Society as a regulatory agency is more fully discussed in Section 6 of this Report.